JorjaFox/library/content/posts/news/2007/curve-magazine.md

 **Like Lavender?**

 You know what?
-I love lavender, it's one of my favourite scents, but I think I read in some â¦ big magazine that lavender is a really great scent, but when people were tested on it, it sort of was a nurturing, mothering scent to most people, so I don't wear it all the time.
+I love lavender, it's one of my favourite scents, but I think I read in some ... big magazine that lavender is a really great scent, but when people were tested on it, it sort of was a nurturing, mothering scent to most people, so I don't wear it all the time.
 I would never wear it on a date.
 I would never wear it if I was trying to, you know, sort of work my sensual side.
 Obviously if I'm hanging out with my grandmother or I'm going to the beach, I'll douse myself with the lavender because I love it.

 **Then what is a sexy scent?
 Musk?**

 Yeah, the musks I think are really sexy, and the Body Shop has some really nice ones actually, and they do oils and they do perfumes.
-And I still like the muskier scents like patchouli and amber and â¦ even like citrus, sort of like an orange spice something.
+And I still like the muskier scents like patchouli and amber and ... even like citrus, sort of like an orange spice something.

 **A lot of perfumes smell a little too frou-frou.**